mavn2/employee-database/README.md

 ## Questions

 If you have any further questions, you can contact me at maxvnicolai@gmail.com.
 If you'd like to connect with me on GitHub, my user profile is [github.com/mavn2](github.com/mavn2).

+## Credits

+As ever, thanks to my peers and teachers at the UW Coding Boot-camp and the developers whose work this app is built on.

 ## License